gt-crnch-rg/read-the-docs/docs/arm/octavius-a64fx-testbed.rst

 As with most CRNCH resources, you need to either log in via the gateway node, rg-login, or access the system from the campus network via VPN or an on-campus connection.
-Octavius-login is an x86 VM that can be used to submit Slurm jobs for interactive compilation, short, and longer runs.

 The figure below shows the basic outline of all the resources that you might interact with on the Arm cluster.
-The "login" VM for octavius provides some basic functionality and scheduling capabilities.
 Your network shared home is available on all nodes listed in this figure, although long compilations and tar/untar operations are suggested to use local scratch space on VMs or nodes.

 The Mellanox SB7890 provides an InfiniBand connection to all the nodes within this cluster (as well as to flubber3), and